Q42/AndroidScrollingImageView/README.md

 xmlns:scrolling_image_view="http://schemas.android.com/apk/res-auto"
 ```

-In your Java code you can start and stop the animation like this:
+In your Java code, you can start and stop the animation like this:
 ```java
 ScrollingImageView scrollingBackground = (ScrollingImageView) loader.findViewById(R.id.scrolling_background);
 scrollingBackground.stop();